Our Non-Human Staff

 She has lived TV-free for much of her adult life, preferring to watch her cats and listen to the birds instead.
 She also prefers the un-pc term madness over mental illness as it comes on her own terms and not on those of psychiatry.

-Wayne- Vice Chair, IT Officer and Dover Coordinator
+Wayne- Vice Chair, IT Administrator and Dover Coordinator

 I joined Take Off as a peer support worker however I also now manage the IT for the organisation.
 I have a keen interest in history, music, electronics, computer science and cookery.
 In my spare time I enjoy watching local bands play, online gaming, and spending time with my grandchildren.